small-tech/node-pebble/README.md

 }
 ```

-To customise the configuration, specify your own configuration file using the `-config` argument. e.g.,
+To customise the configuration, specify your own configuration file by passing the `-config` argument to the Pebble binary. e.g.,

 ```js
 Pebble.spawn('-config customConfig.json')